-The disease stems from a soil borne fungus-like organism.
+The disease stems from a soil-borne fungus-like organism.
 Once the roots are contaminated, the disease works its way up the cambium of the cactus and eventually will infect the entire plant.
 Once this happens, there is nothing to be done and the plant must be discarded.

 There are several common species of Pythium, each with favorite plant targets.
-While the disease is rarely found in commercial soil, it is easy to introduce through contaminated tools, old dirty pots and from animal activities.
+While the disease is rarely found in commercial soil, it is easy to introduce through contaminated tools, old, dirty pots, and from animal activities.
 Even the use of dirty garden gloves can pass the pathogen into fresh, sterile soil.

 Pythium Rot Symptoms

 Once this occurs, the plant cannot uptake adequate nutrition and the whole core begins to die.
 The disease progresses upward, developing soft spots and decay as the whole stem turns yellow.
 If you watch the base of the plant for yellowing at the soil line, you might still be able to save it.
 Once the stem becomes squishy, however, the cactus is a lost cause.
-Pythium rot in barrel cactus is usually fatal.
+Pythium rot in barrel cacti is usually fatal.

 Pythium Root Rot Treatment

 Of all the diseases of barrel cactus, this is a particularly insidious variety.
 Since there are no adequate methods of control of pythium rot, the best defense is prevention.